Uncertainty Principles and Non-local Black Holes: IR non-local gravity and EUP

 In this case, the Newtonian potential for a static black hole of mass $m$, in the weak-field limit, is

 The corresponding event horizon, again, is shifted with respect to that of GR:

-Note that the potential (\ref{eq:Phi_EUP}) is greater than the standard Newtonian case for a mass distribution whose Schwarzschild radius is $R_S > L_*$.
-Here, however, the mass need not be a black hole and the Schwarzschild radius merely acts as an internal parameter to the theory.
-In the case of galaxies, the transition to the EUP potential may coincide with flattening of the rotation curve \cite{mureika:extended}.
+Note that the potential \eqref{eq:Phi_EUP} is greater than the standard Newtonian case for a mass distribution whose Schwarzschild radius is $R_\textup{S}>L_*$.
+Here, however, the mass does not need to be a black hole and the Schwarzschild radius merely acts as an internal parameter to the theory.
+In the case of galaxies, the transition to the EUP potential may coincide with the flattening of the rotation curve \cite{mureika:extended}.

 As for non-local gravity, one can consider a sub-class of IR non-local theories with infinitely many inverse d'Alembert operators \cite{conroy:infrared} with a characteristic length scale $L_\textup{IR}$.
 The spherically symmetric Newtonian potential of the theory for a static black hole of mass $m$ in the weak field limit is